NEDE-Cosmo/TriggerCLASS/README.md

 MCMC analysis
 ------

-In order to perform an MCMC analysis, we recommend using MontePython, https://github.com/brinckmann/montepython_public, and following their installation instructions.
-Our baseline MCMC run (as discussed in https://arxiv.org/abs/2006.06686) can be found under input/run_NEDE_base_wH0.param.
-A run where all three NEDE background parameters (f_NEDE, trigger mass, and equation of state parameter of NEDE fluid) are varied can be found under input/run_NEDE_canonical.param.
+In order to perform a MCMC analysis, we recommend using MontePython, https://github.com/brinckmann/montepython_public, and follow their installation instructions.
+Our baseline MCMC run (as discussed in https://arxiv.org/abs/2006.06686) can be found under input/run_NEDE_canonical_wH0.param.
 To make it run, you first need to update MontePython with the files from the folder montepython_tree.
 In particular, this will update the data.py to translate the NEDE input parameters.
-The corresponding covariance matrix and best fit file can be found in the respective subfolders covmat and best fit.
+The corresponding covariance matrix and bestfit file can be found in the respective subfolders covmat and bestfit.

 Support
 -------